flijnzaad/natural-natural-deduction/README.md

-# Natural Natural Deduction
+# "Natural" Natural Deduction
-Repository for the Natural Natural Deduction system: a theorem prover for propositional logic and first-order logic that uses natural deduction and heuristics to find its proofs.
+Repository for the "Natural" Natural Deduction system: a theorem prover for propositional logic that uses natural deduction and heuristics to find its proofs.

 ## Dependencies
 * [SWI Prolog](https://www.swi-prolog.org/download/stable) version >= 8.2.4 for finding proofs and parsing to LaTeX code